Captain Swagger: Plot

 Still believing Hugh is a bandit, Sue agrees to help him "go straight."
-When she fails to land a solo dancing job at the Viennese nightclub, Drummond convinces the manager (Maurice Black, uncredited) to take them on as a dance duo.
+When she fails to land a solo dancing job at the Viennese nightclub, Drummond convinces the manager to take them on as a dance duo.
 Their Russian-themed act becomes a success, and though neither admits it aloud, they fall in love.

 Trouble returns when Phil Poole resurfaces at the nightclub.
 Not recognizing Drummond as the man who held him up, Phil woos Sue again and eventually proposes to her, presenting her with a string of pearls.
 Jealous, Drummond tells Sue that if she marries Poole, he’ll return to crime—and even outlines a detailed plan to rob the Viennese.

 Sue refuses Phil’s proposal and prepares to return the pearls.
 Meanwhile, Drummond goes backstage—but while he’s gone, the Viennese is held up by masked men in a manner strikingly similar to his plan.
 Sue suspects the worst.
 In reality, Hugh witnesses the robbery and chases down the masked leader into the club’s cellar.
 In the ensuing struggle, he shoots the man—only to discover it’s Von Stahl.
 Remembering the German’s wartime mercy, Hugh helps him escape and returns the stolen loot to the police mid-chase, without revealing his role.

 Back at Drummond’s apartment, Von Stahl hides in the dressing room as Sue arrives with Phil, who waits outside.
 Seeing her pearls on Hugh’s table, Sue is heartbroken, assuming he led the robbery.
 Unable to explain, Hugh remains silent—until Von Stahl steps out and confesses everything.
 He takes the pearls and leaves to return them to Poole, advising him “not to wait for the young lady.”

 Poole, taking it in stride, quickly diverts his attention to another pretty girl waiting for a taxi.